-Acasă > Experiences > Outdoor experiences > Prahova Jewels I – Churches, Mansions, Museums and Wineries Our recommendations
+Acasă > Experiences > Outdoor experiences > Prahova’s jewels I – Churches, manors, museums and wineries

-Less beaten tracks, which you will go through almost breathlessly, await you.
-In a few minutes, you arrive in Urlați, a town inextricably linked to viticulture and a famous personality: the talented photographer and collector, Baron Alexandru Bellu.
+There are less beaten paths ahead, which you will walk through almost breathlessly.
+In just a few minutes, you reach Urlați, a town inextricably linked to viticulture and to a famous personality: the talented photographer and collector, Baron Alexandru Bellu.

-You can start the visit with the fortified gazebo that offers a fascinating view of the surroundings and houses the Baron’s cameras but also many of his photographs, taken in Urlați.
-Then walk on the romantic alleys of the estate until you reach the Museum, ie the former guest house, built in old Romanian style.
+You can start the visit with the fortified gazebo that delivers a fascinating view of the surroundings and houses the Baron’s cameras but also many of his photographs, taken in Urlați.
+Then, you can walk around the romantic alleys of the estate until you reach the Museum, which was the former guest house, built in old Romanian style.
 The porch still bears the original floor.
-Inside, you can admire the Turkish Salon with its wonderful oriental decor, the Japanese Salon, where tea was served and the Central Salon, where we find the piano that George Enescu played so many times.
+Inside, you can admire the Turkish Salon, with its wonderful oriental decor, the Japanese Salon, where tea was served, as well as the Central Salon, where we find the piano that George Enescu played so many times.
 Numerous other valuables are on display in the museum rooms.

-Only 4 km separate the Bellu Museum from the next stop, the Jercălăi Monastery, where the slender silhouette of a wooden church with an incredible story will surprise you.
-Built in Maramureș style, the church traveled from Reghin to Bran Castle and then arrived here, in Jercălăi.
+There are merely 4 km from Bellu Museum to the next stop, Jercălăi Monastery, where the slender silhouette of a wooden church with an incredible story will surprise you.
+Built in Maramureș style, the church was moved from Reghin to Bran Castle and, later, arrived here, in Jercălăi.

-Over three centuries old, the wooden church was “enriched” with murals dating back to 1700, a miracle-working icon of the Virgin Mary, brought from the Holy Sepulcher and a coffin with Holy Relics from Bethlehem.
-In the southern part of the church, there is a large 400 years old stone cross, brought from Dobrogea, which marks the place where the altar of an older church once was.
+Over three centuries old, the little wooden church was ‘embellished’ with murals dating back to 1700, a miracle-working icon of the Virgin Mary, brought from the Holy Sepulcher and a coffin with Holy Relics, from Bethlehem.
+On the southern side of the church, there is a large 400 years old stone cross, brought from Dobrogea, which marks the place where the altar of an older church once was.

-Do not forget to inspect the Monastery winery, to taste the liturgical wine, a natural, clear and pleasant drink.
+Do not forget to also check out the Monastery winery, to taste the liturgical wine, a natural, clear and pleasant drink.

 From here, we recommend you go to Sângeru.
 In just half an hour, you will cover the 20 km and reach the Museum of the Stone.

 We suggest you end the journey on prestigious bacchic notes.
-The Prahova County wineries, as well as the one from Casa Timiș, are internationally famous, successfully representing the special terroir of Dealu Mare.
-A tasting of selected wines, at Tohani, could be the perfect conclusion to this soulful trip.
+Prahova County wineries, as well as the one from Casa Timiș, are internationally famous, successfully representing the special terroir of Dealu Mare.
+A tasting of selected wines, here, in Tohani, could be the perfect ending to this heart-warming trip.

 Subscribe to our newsletter